tkob/mlmsgpack/README.md

 #### SML/NJ

-Packing real values fail or produces imprecise results in some situations.
+Packing real values fail or produces imprecise results in some cases.

 #### Moscow ML